 There is only one requirement for the motherboard: it needs to support a full-size GPU.
 The processor doesn’t matter.
 You need a PCIe x16 slot.

 I would normally recommend using an Intel Atom motherboard.
 Unfortunately, no consumer-class Atom board offers full-sized PCIe x16 ports.
 Also, there’s some confusion regarding how much power the PCIe slot produces.
-According to its specifications, a PCIe x16 slot can deliver around 100 watts.
-That should be enough to handle the 100-watt draw of the 460, but some manufacturers include an optional 6-pin connector on cards — just to be on the safe side.
+According to its specifications, a PCIe x16 slot can deliver around 75 watts.
+That should be enough to handle the 75-watt draw of the 460, but some 460 manufacturers include an optional 6-pin connector — for added safety.

 The Rest of the Computer